By Eyecare NGOverview | Symptoms | Causes | Diagnosis | Management

 External and internal examination: These are done to determine the state of the structures of the eye, outside in and from front to the back.
 Assessment for dry eyes is also done.

-Adjustment of room lighting: To avoid glare, room lighting should be done in a way that minimizes reflections on the computer screen.
+Adjust room lighting: To avoid glare, room lighting should be done in a way that minimizes reflections on the computer screen.
 Covering the windows with blinds eliminate sunlight and other exterior light reflections.
 Using bulbs with low wattage minimize interior light reflections.
 Antiglare screens can also be placed in front of the computer screen especially in situations where the reflection from light sources cannot be controlled.

-Adjustment of computer screen settings: Eye strain can be minimized by adjusting the computer screen settings (such as contrast, intensity and brightness) to levels that are comfortable for the user.
+Adjust computer screen settings: Eye strain can be minimized by adjusting the computer screen settings (such as contrast, intensity and brightness) to levels that are comfortable for the user.

-Blinking regularly: Computer users have a tendency to blink less while looking at the screen.
+Blink regularly: Computer users have a tendency to blink less while looking at the screen.
 Making a conscious effort to blink regularly can help minimize eye strain associated with dry eyes.
 This is because blinking prevents dryness by spreading tears and keeping the surface of the eyes lubricated.

-Use of darker backgrounds at night: Changing the screen background to a darker one at night reduces the reflection of light from the screen into the eyes; thereby making computer use at night less stressful for the eyes.
+Use screen darker backgrounds at night: Changing the screen background to a darker one at night reduces the reflection of light from the screen into the eyes; thereby making computer use at night less stressful for the eyes.